rohanvarma16/pcseg/README.md

 Below, we present preliminary analysis of our results.
 ## GPU vs. CPU:
-We have GPU results with and without results.
-We provide a caveat here that this is with respect to a single-threaded sequential implementation.
-For our final results, we intend to compare the GPU version (with and without sampling) with a multi-threaded version.
+Our main focus was to maximize segmentation throughput on a GPU, and so, although we optimized the CPU implentation with open MP pragmas to run on 16 threads, it is still not the best possible CPU implementation.

+The graph shown below compares the runtime for various computation steps of the segmentation process for our open MP and CUDA implementations.
+The overall speedup of the CUDA implementation over the open MP implentation increases from 8X for 100k points to ~20X for 2 million points.
+This non-linear increase in speedup is in sync with what we expect since increasing the number of points increases the point density which in turn increases per voxel computation at a cubic order.
+Also, the speedup of the sampling step is more than 1000X because we use highly optimized thrust library functions for the parallel scan and gather operations.
 <img src="Scaling_4.png">

-We have raw speedup of the CUDA implementation vs single threaded CPU implementation of around 60x for a point cloud of 1 million points (segmentation with the same quality/granularity for fairness).

 ## Time with Sampling vs. Without Sampling:
+This graph compares speedup of CUDA with and without sampling over the multithreaded open MP implementation.
+Without sampling the CUDA implementation is only 2X faster, however incorporating the sampling step in CUDA boosts the speedup up to ~20X.
 We note that the overhead of sampling is largely negligible compared to the drastic speedup of the segmentation block.
 We note that we sample a range of points from 10k to 100k points which preserves detection performance.
 This is for the CUDA-based implementation.
-In addition, sampling is especially useful when doing coarse segmentations (since we need to search over larger neighborhoods, higher density would imply extremely large implementation)
+In addition, sampling is especially useful when doing coarse segmentations (since we need to search over larger neighborhoods, higher density would imply extremely large implementation).
 <img src="plot_comparison.png">

 ## Comparison with Segmentation of an Image: